-j.
-For students whose applications were selected for verification, if the institution has reason to believe that information included in the application is inaccurate, the institution may not (1) disburse any Pell or campus-based aid, (2) employ the applicant in its FWS program, or (3) originate Direct Loans (or process proceeds of previously originated loans) until the applicant verifies or corrects the information.
-If the institution does not have any reason to believe that the information is inaccurate, the institution may withhold payment of Pell or Campus-based aid, or may make one interim disbursement of Pell or Campusbased aid, employ or allow an employer to employ an eligible student under FWS for the first 60 consecutive days after the student's enrollment and may originate the Direct Loan, but cannot process the proceeds.
-If the verification process is not complete within the time period specified, the institution shall return loan proceeds.
-In addition, the institution is liable for an interim disbursement if verification shows that a student received an overpayment or if the student fails to complete verification (34 CFR 668.58, 668.60(b)(3), and 668.61)).
+- i.
+If a student received financial aid while attending one or more other institutions, institutions are required to request financial aid history using the NSLDS Student Transfer Monitoring Process.
+Under this process, an institution informs NSLDS about its transfer students.
+NSLDS will "monitor" those students on the institution's "inform" list and alert the institution of any relevant financial aid history changes.
+An institution must wait seven days after it "informs" NSLDS about a transfer student before disbursing Title IV aid to that student.
+However, an institution does not have to wait if it receives an alert from NSLDS during the seven-day period or if it obtains the student's financial aid history by accessing the NSLDS Financial Aid Professional website.
+When an institution receives an alert from NSLDS, before making a disbursement of Title IV aid, it must determine if the change to the student's financial aid history affects the student's eligibility (34 CFR 668.19). - j.
+For students, whose applications were selected for verification, if the institution has reason to believe that information included in the application is inaccurate, the institution may not (1) disburse any Pell or FSEOG, (2) employ the applicant in its FWS program, or (3) originate Direct Loans (or process proceeds of previously originated loans) until the applicant verifies or corrects the information.
+If the institution does not have any reason to believe that the information is inaccurate, the institution may withhold payment of Pell or FSEOG, or may make one interim disbursement of Pell or FSEOG, employ or allow an employer to employ an eligible student under FWS for the first 60 consecutive days after the student's enrollment and may originate a Direct Subsidized Loan, but cannot process the proceeds.
+If the verification process is not completed within the time period specified, the institution is liable for an interim disbursement if verification shows that a student received an overpayment or if the student fails to complete verification (34 CFR 668.58, 668.60(b)(3), and 668.61)).